Medical expert of the article

 - healthy lifestyle, physical activity;

-- chronic infection; thorough oral sanitation;
+- chronic infection; thorough sanitation of the oral cavity;

 - smoking cessation.

-L. N. Tsarkova identifies 4 groups of patients with chronic pneumonia who are subject to dispensary registration, depending on the degree of compensation of the inflammatory process in the remission phase, the patient’s ability to work, and the presence of complications.
+L. N. Tsarkova identifies 4 groups of patients with chronic pneumonia subject to dispensary registration, depending on the degree of compensation of the inflammatory process in the remission phase, the patient's ability to work, and the presence of complications.

 - the fourth group - all of the above measures, but, in addition, means of preventing the progression of complications already present in the patient (obstructive bronchitis, myocardial dystrophy, amyloidosis, etc.): metabolic therapy, calcium antagonists, bronchodilators, etc.